“Get yer head outa yer ass, Boots!” Bowman yelled back at the youngster sleeping at the back of his wagon. “Time to earn your keep.”

 “Boots?”
 Terry’s voice crackled in her earpiece.
 Several houses away, he’d probably heard her scream.
 “Boots, what’s wrong?”

 “N-nothing.”
 She stammered, still shaken.
 “It was nothing.”

 Late in the evening, the diggers camped out in the middle of the desolate town.
 The rookies were pegged as the group’s cooks.
 Boots didn’t mind.
-With the bounty she had found on the vegetable patch gone wild, they would all be eating like kings.
-As she and Terry served up dinner, the conversation turned to things the grave diggers had seen and heard on their expeditions.
-The talk turned to eerie sightings, and inexplicable experiences.
+They would all be eating like kings with the bounty she had found on the vegetable patch gone wild.
+As she and Terry served dinner, the conversation turned to things the gravediggers had seen and heard on their expeditions.
+The talk turned to eerie sightings and inexplicable experiences.

 Boots hesitated before joining in.
 “I saw something,” she ventured.

 “There was a man on a horse.
 They nearly ran me down, but then,” she said, “they turned into birds and flew away.”